Updated January 4, 2022|5 min read

 Used glass: Choosing used glass can help reduce the cost of replacing your windshield.

-There are kits available for drivers to repair small chips in their windshield on their own rather than having it done professionally, but this can potentially cause bigger problems if the damage isn’t repaired correctly.
+You shouldn't try to repair your windshield's damage yourself.
+Nonprofessional repair kits could potentially cause bigger problems if the damage isn’t repaired correctly.
 If you don’t follow the instructions exactly it can leave opaque spots or worse in the glass, and it can’t be redone, which means you will need to have your windshield replaced completely.
-It can also void your car warranty, so think carefully before trying to fix the damage yourself.

 More on Car Insurance